Set up teams

 Org-local groups of members.
 The unit of ACL routing, not a tenant.

-A team is an org-local group of members.
+A team is an org-local group of members and the active scope for product work.
 Teams are not tenants.
-They're an ACL primitive that lets you address a group as one principal.
+They're an ACL primitive and the place where workflows, routes, artifacts, review packets, inbox decisions, and context resources live.
 "Platform" in Acme has nothing to do with "Platform" in Personal; they share a slug only.

 Teams are always explicit.
-They are never auto-created.
-The org starts at zero teams.
-You make one when you need one.
+They are never silently auto-created.
+A new org starts at zero teams unless you name the first team during onboarding.
+You make or choose a team when a surface needs team-scoped work.

 When you need a team